verbb/formie/docs/template-guides/custom-rendering.md

 We also add the `submissionId` as a `hiddenInput` if we're trying to submit the form again.
 We also check if there are any validation errors on the `submission` element for the form, as well as for each individual field.

-Then, for each field, we're fething the field value from the `submission` element, if it doesn't exist, using the `defaultValue`.
-We're also check for validation errors for the specific field
+Then, for each field, we're fetching the field value from the `submission` element, if it doesn't exist, we use the `defaultValue`.
+We're also checking for validation errors for the specific field.

 Last, but not least - we'll want to include Formie's CSS and JS.
-If you'd rather include your own, either exclude this, or turn these off in your Form Templates.
+If you'd rather include your own, either exclude this, or turn these off in your [Form Templates](docs:template-guides/form-templates).

 ```twig
 {% set form = craft.formie.forms.handle('contactUs').one() %}